School of Drama Audition/Portfolio FAQ

 Review the audition and portfolio review requirements by major webpage for more information.

-In 2019, the School of Drama received over 2,800 applications.
+The School of Drama received almost 2,800 applications for Fall 2020.
 This number varies from year to year.
 Approximately 75 students are admitted to the School of Drama every year and 60 students enroll.
 On average, 12 students are admitted into music theater, 12 in acting, 25-30 in design/production, 4 in directing and 7-10 in dramaturgy.

 Yes, the admission process is identical for transfer students and incoming freshmen.
 For acting, music theater, directing, design, and production technology and management, transfer students are classified as freshmen in the program.
 For dramaturgy, if you’re transferring from another university or from one of Carnegie Mellon’s other colleges, you’ll be classified as a freshman unless you can demonstrate that you’ve completed a program equivalent to dramaturgy’s freshman year.
 Transfer credit will be evaluated on an individual basis.

 The pre-screening, audition or interview/portfolio review is the primary basis for admission consideration into the School of Drama.
-The Office of Admission also reviews the student’s standardized testing, high school performance, extracurricular activities and demonstrated interest, keeping in mind that these students are applying to a conservatory theater program.
-Admission to the School of Drama and Carnegie Mellon, as a whole, is highly selective.
+Your Common Application also helps the Office of Admission review your high school performance and extracurricular activities.
+The SAT and ACT aren't required for first-year fall 2021 applicants.
+As we look at these factors, we'll keep in mind that you're applying to a conservatory theater program.
+Admission to the School of Drama, and Carnegie Mellon as a whole, is highly selective.

 As the oldest conservatory training program within a university in the United States, the School of Drama has had the privilege of training the next generation of innovators and leaders in the theater, film, television and diverse performing arts industries for over one hundred years.
 From composers and actors to engineers and lighting designers, School of Drama alumni have worked in film, television and theater all over the world, and many have been recognized with prestigious awards, including Academy Awards, Emmy Awards and Tony Awards.

-No (other than the live audition pieces are slightly longer in length, which is highlighted in the email notification students receive if they’re granted a live audition).
+No, although the live audition pieces are slightly longer in length.
+This is highlighted in your email if you're offered a live audition.
 Students can use the same materials for both the pre-screening and live audition, or can present different pieces at each.
 The School of Drama advises that for each audition students use pieces they’re most comfortable with and prepared to present – and pieces that present the student best.

 If you need to reschedule or cancel your audition, please log back into your Acceptd account and use their scheduling function to search for and reserve another open slot.
 If an audition/review time or date is not available when you log in, we’ve already reached capacity and we’re unable to accommodate any additional students at that time.
 You can find more information scheduling an audition in Acceptd here.